 The reason why analyst Ming-Chi Kuo's predicts that the new 16in MBP won't arrive until 2021 is based on his sources' claims that Apple is looking to adopt mini-LED screen panels for its Macs.

 These new mini-LED panels offer a rich wide colour gamut as well as high contrast ratios, high dynamic range, and more.
 Mini-LED should also result in thinner, more power-efficient panels that don't suffer from burn-in (which is an issue with OLED).

-However, in May 2020 he suggested that the plans were being delayed due to the Coronavirus pandemic and therefore probably won't arrive until early 2021.
+In March 2020, he had said this change was on track for 2020 and unaffected by Coronavirus.
+However, in May 2020 he suggested that these plans were in fact being delayed due to the Coronavirus pandemic and therefore the 16iun MacBook Pro probably won't arrive until early 2021.